 Healing is to integrate, to have all your parts talk to each other, and to respect and harness the strengths of all of them.

-Healing is to bring all the elements of yourself together, rather than living a disintegrated life with little control.
+Healing brings all your elements together rather than living a disintegrated life with little control.

-Resilience is being able to tell the past from the present, rather than emotionally reliving the past again and again.
+Resilience is being able to tell the past from the present rather than emotionally reliving the past repeatedly.

-It is frightening when you first begin to drop dissociation as a protective shield.
+It is frightening when you first drop dissociation as a protective shield.

 However, there is nothing to fear- you are merely going home.

-As you take small risks, as you gently open, you become extra delicate, sensitised to both pain and beauty.
+As you take small risks and gently open, you become extra delicate, sensitized to pain and beauty.

-The breaking down of your armour comes with force and pain- but that pain is an honourable one.
+The breaking down of your armor comes with force and pain- but that pain is an honorable one.

-Your Complex Trauma/ CPTSD, when given an opportunity, becomes your door to a sense of belonging- one so sincere that it connects you to not only your intimate partner and neighbour, but the rest of humanity, nature, and the universe.
+When given an opportunity, healing from trauma splitting can actually become your door to a sense of belonging- one so sincere that it connects you to not only your intimate partner and neighbor, but the rest of humanity, nature, and the universe.
 This growing pain is a small price to pay, as compared to the deadliness of being an empty shell.

 Beyond trauma, it is in your power to take the next step.